 9. Purchase books and get ready to start classes.
 Welcome to ACC!

-In compliance with the Veteran Affairs SIT-REP Act, Alpena Community College will not impose any penalty, including but not limited to, the assessment of late fees, the denial of access to classes, institutional facilities/resources, or require students to borrow additional funds for which interest or other charges are assessed, on any eligible student that is unable to meet his or her financial obligations because of a delayed GI Bill payment.
-Students who are unable to make payments to ACC due to delayed GI Bill payments should contact ACC's POC for Military and Veteran Services, Robert Roose, at (989) 358-7286, for assistance.
+In compliance with the Veterans Benefits and Transition Act of 2018, Alpena Community College (ACC) will not impose any penalty, including but not limited to, the assessment of late fees, the denial of access to classes, institutional facilities/resources, or require students to borrow additional funds for which interest or other charges are assessed, on any covered individual that is unable to meet his or her financial obligations because of a delayed disbursement of funds from the Veterans Administration (VA) for tuition payment under chapter 31 or 33.
+Effective July 1, 2019.

 Veterans Customer Services Office (St. Louis)